pagkly/Zed/Investopedia3/Commercial Real Estate Definition.md

 In a [2017 study](https://www.cbre-ea.com/public-home/deconstructing-cre/2017/02/27/how-does-the-economic-cycle-influence-the-length-of-office-leases) conducted by real estate market analyst firm CBRE Group, Inc., analyst Alex Krasikov found that the term—length—of a lease was proportional to the size of the space being leased.
 Further, the data showed that tenants would enter long leases to lock in prices in a rising market environment.
 But that is not their only driving factor.
 Some tenants with requirements for large spaces will enter long leases due to the limited availability of property that matches their needs.

-There are four primary types of [commercial property leases](https://www.investopedia.com/ask/answers/040115/what-are-differences-between-single-double-and-triplenet-leases.asp), each requiring different levels of responsibility from the landlord and the tenant.
+There are four primary types of [[commercial property leases]](https://www.investopedia.com/ask/answers/040115/what-are-differences-between-single-double-and-triplenet-leases.asp), each requiring different levels of responsibility from the landlord and the tenant.

--   A [single-net lease](https://www.investopedia.com/terms/s/single-net-lease.asp) makes the tenant responsible for paying property taxes.
+-   A [[single-net lease]](https://www.investopedia.com/terms/s/single-net-lease.asp) makes the tenant responsible for paying property taxes.
--   A [double-net (NN) lease](https://www.investopedia.com/terms/d/double-net-lease.asp) makes the tenant responsible for paying property taxes and insurance.
+-   A [[double-net (NN) lease]](https://www.investopedia.com/terms/d/double-net-lease.asp) makes the tenant responsible for paying property taxes and insurance.
--   A [triple-net (NNN) lease](https://www.investopedia.com/terms/t/triple-net-lease-nnn.asp) makes the tenant responsible for paying property taxes, insurance, and maintenance.
+-   A [[triple-net (NNN) lease]](https://www.investopedia.com/terms/t/triple-net-lease-nnn.asp) makes the tenant responsible for paying property taxes, insurance, and maintenance.
--   Under a [gross lease](https://www.investopedia.com/terms/g/gross-lease.asp), the tenant pays only rent, and the landlord pays for the building's property taxes, insurance, and maintenance.
+-   Under a [[gross lease]](https://www.investopedia.com/terms/g/gross-lease.asp), the tenant pays only rent, and the landlord pays for the building's property taxes, insurance, and maintenance.

 ## Managing Commercial Real Estate